Muhammedramo/ramosspammer/ramos spammer/readme.md

 its a text spammer that allow you to type +1000 word in just seconds.

 # How can i use it?
-You just need to downlaod the file and run it
+You just need to downlaod the file and run it in terminal.

 # Example's for what you can do with
-* troll your friend with a lot of notifications
+* troll your friend with a lot of notifications.

 # Requirements
 * pyhton3